President of Argentina: Requirements

-Section 90 of the Argentine constitution establishes the requirements for becoming president.
-The president must be a natural-born citizen of the country, or have been born to an Argentine citizen if born abroad.
-The president must also be at least 30 years old.
-In addition, all the requirements for becoming a senator apply.
-That is, a presidential candidate must be a native of his or her province or a resident of his or her province for at least two years and have an annual income of at least 2,000 pesos.
+Article 89 of the Constitution detail the requirements:

 Sections 94 to 98 detail the electoral requirements.
 A modified two-round system, or ballotage, is used (Section 94).
 Unlike in most countries using a two-round system, presidential candidates in Argentina do not need to win a majority of the vote to win the presidency in a single round.
 To win the election in the first round, the winning candidate's party must receive either more than 45 percent of so-called "positive votes", or votos positivos (Section 97) or at least 40 percent of positive votes and be more than 10 percentage points ahead of the next most-voted candidate (Section 98).
 Positive votes are valid votes cast for any of the candidates, leaving out of the count blank and spoiled ballots.

 If no candidate obtains the necessary votes to win in the first round, then the two candidates with the most votes compete in the second round, held two weeks later, when the candidate with the most votes in that round is elected president.